What is the Ecuador Spring Break Sustainable Community Volunteer Project all about?

 What is included

-- Accommodation: Volunteer house in Yunguilla, hostel in Quito for the 1st 2 nights
+- Accommodation: Staying with a host family in Yunguilla, decicated house or homestay in Quito for the first 2 nights

 - Food: breakfast and lunch from the Sunday